Santa Barbara Wrongful Death Attorneys

 A survival action is an action for personal injuries of the victim that happened before they died.
 It's technically a claim for the victim brought by their estate.
 This means the estate can recover the victim’s medical expenses, lost wages, and punitive damages.

 Even though wrongful death actions and survival actions are governed by two different statutes, it's often appropriate to join them together for purposes of a lawsuit.
 In some situations, it is better to bring only one of the claims.
 NordstrandBlack PC understand the legal differences between these statutes and vigorously pursues the appropriate remedy for our clients.

 NordstrandBlack PC offers a free consultation and represents wrongful death clients on a contingency fee basis.
 This means there is no fee if there is no recovery.

-Attorneys at NordstrandBlack PC have over 75 years of combined experience.
+The Santa Barbara wrongful death attorneys at NordstrandBlack PC have over 75 years of combined experience.
 We are caring, compassionate, and committed to providing the highest quality legal representation to our clients.
 We know the law.
 We know how insurance companies work and we fight for our clients.
 If you have lost a loved one due to the wrongful act or negligence of another call our office today for your free consultation at (866) 298-2041.

 - Who Can File a Wrongful Death Claim in California?

 - Statute of Limitations